Sourabh33/GamesPractice/README.md

 # GamesPractice
-A collection of games in Java and Javacript
+A collection of games in Java and Javascript

 - Snake Game
 - Sudoku Game